dmbfm/zig-toolchain/README.md

 This is a small utility I wrote in Go to download and quickly switch versions of the [zig](http://ziglang.org) compiler.

+Currently creates a symbolic link to the zig binary located at `~/.local/bin/zig`.

 ## Installation

 ```